Space frame: Cars

-A drawback of the space frame chassis is that it encloses much of the working volume of the car and can make access for both the driver and to the engine difficult.
+A drawback of the space-frame chassis is that it encloses much of the working volume of the car and can make access for both the driver and to the engine difficult.
+The Mercedes-Benz 300 SL "Gullwing" received its iconic upward-opening doors when its tubular space frame made using regular doors impossible.

 Some space frames have been designed with removable sections, joined by bolted pin joints.
 Such a structure had already been used around the engine of the Lotus Mark III.
-Although somewhat inconvenient, an advantage of the space frame is that the same lack of bending forces in the tubes that allow it to be modelled as a pin-jointed structure also means that such a removable section need not reduce the strength of the assembled frame.
+Although somewhat inconvenient, an advantage of the space frame is that the same lack of bending forces in the tubes that allow it to be modeled as a pin-jointed structure also means that creating such a removable section need not reduce the strength of the assembled frame.